Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 14.23.45 UTC
+- WIB: Senin, 17 Februari 2025 15.32.25 UTC
-- WITA: Senin, 17 Februari 2025 15.23.45 UTC
+- WITA: Senin, 17 Februari 2025 16.32.25 UTC
-- WIT: Senin, 17 Februari 2025 16.23.45 UTC
+- WIT: Senin, 17 Februari 2025 17.32.25 UTC

 Kutipan Inspiratif:
-"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: friendship
+Kategori: nature